Tornamic/CoopAndreas/README.md

 my second attempt to create a multiplayer mod in lua using moonloader and slnet network library

-contains players and nps syncs:
+contains players and npcs syncs:
 - on foot sync
 - in veh sync
 - aim sync